frida/frida-website/_i18n/en/_docs/bridges.md

 ## REPL and frida-trace

-We will use the simple script to print `ObjC.available` on the screen.
+We will use a simple script to print `ObjC.available` to the screen.

 {% highlight javascript %}
 // script.js